MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-36-Loan-Guaranty/subpart-A-Guaranty-Loans-Veterans-Purchase-Manufactured-Homes-Lots-Including-Site-Preparation/subjectgroup-ECFRe8c07c3170027d9-General-Provisions/section-36.4205.md

 (Authority: 38 U.S.C.
 3701(a)(2), 3712(c)(4))

-(2) For the purpose of obtaining an interest rate reduction refinancing loan purusant to 38 U.S.C.
+(2) For the purpose of obtaining an interest rate reduction refinancing loan pursuant to 38 U.S.C.
 3712(a)(1)(F), an unmarried surviving spouse who was a co-obligor under an existing Department of Veterans Affairs guaranteed loan shall be considered to be eligible for the 38 U.S.C.
 3712(a)(1)(F) benefit.

 (Authority: 38 U.S.C.
 3712(a)(4)(C))